 - How to harvest – There is very little danger of poisoning yourself through misidentification provided you harvest fresh from the rocks from clean water, as there are no toxic inshore seaweed species.
 Harvest by cutting up 2/3rds with a sharp pair of scissors, leaving the holdfast to grow back.

 - How to eat – Dulse has a rich, salty, meaty flavour – it has been marketed as a vegetarian substitute for bacon!
-It can be eaten raw (a little chewy, and makes an excellent, deeply nourishing on-the-hoof snack.
+It is delicious raw, if a little chewy, and makes an excellent, deeply nourishing on-the-hoof snack.
 It can also be cooked as a vegetable (excellent in stir-fries) or dried and flaked to use in stocks, soups, breads, sauces – whatever you like really.
 There are very few savoury dishes it doesn’t improve, especially when dried and powdered.
 Deep fried into dulse crisps, it makes an excellent beer snack.
 It is extremely high in umami, so great for dashi broths and the basis of miso soups.

 For in-depth films on dulse, and lots, lots more, check out my Seaweed Webinar.